2025-26 Academic Year “Full Tuition”: $13,400*

 Tax Credits to Lower Your Tuition

-Tax Credit Donations from individual AZ taxpayers allow you to “raise” your Flex Tuition (out-of-pocket) obligation.
+For those families not enrolled in the ESA program, Tax Credit Donations from individual AZ taxpayers allow you to “raise” your out-of-pocket tuition obligation.
 Friends and extended family, neighbors and colleagues — any Arizona taxpayer — may help support your child’s education with an Individual Tax Credit Donation recommended specifically to your child, through IBE (“Recommended Funds”).
 Recommended Funds for your child brought in through IBE come right off your Flex Tuition bottom line!

 The taxpayer may contribute under both the “original individual” tax credit and the “plus” tax credit.